 Under the PoC mechanism, which is typical in interstate projects, an inter-state transmission system (ISTS) licensee does not have direct exposure to a single discom.
 Rather, multiple ISTS licensees pool collections as per their respective tariffs.
-The CTU (typically PGCIL) is the collection agency responsible for billing, collecting and distributing transmission charges.
-Each ISTS licensee will inform PGCIL of the amount due on its lines, while the designated customer will issue a statement on the extent of power drawn.
-The details are submitted to the national load dispatch centre, which fixes the rate per megawatt (MW) for that quarter, based on which, PGCIL issues bills for the quarter.
+The CTU (100% subsidiary of PGCIL) is the collection agency responsible for billing, collecting and distributing transmission charges.
+Each ISTS licensee will inform the CTU of the amount due on its lines, while the designated customer will issue a statement on the extent of power drawn.
+The details are submitted to the national load dispatch centre, which fixes the rate per megawatt (MW) for that quarter, based on which the CTU issues bills for the quarter.
 On receipt of payment from customers, it is disbursed to each licensee based on the disbursement ratio for that quarter.